alexpay/termato/README.md

 # Termato

-A CLI pomodoro timer made with Python 3 and the Click module.
+A CLI pomodoro timer made with Python 3.

 *a project to learn some python and git*